stecrotti/stecrotti.github.io/_projects/reweighted_markov.md

 When I first started working on reweighted stochastic processes, it was not clear to me why they should be computationally more challenging than their "free" version.
 Here is a tentative explanation of why and to which extent this is true.
+It was first conceived to be read by a friend who is a physicist but is not used to manipulating probability distributions.

 ### Mini review of conditional probability